World reacts to Israel’s Rafah evacuation order

 Family says al-Shifa doctor was tortured to death in Israeli prison

-The order came on Monday as indirect talks between Israel and Hamas over a potential ceasefire in Israel’s war on Gaza appeared to stall.
+The order came on Monday shortly before Hamas approved a proposal for a ceasefire in the seven-month Gaza war put forward by mediators Qatar and Egypt.

+Israel has said the proposal falls short of its demands and said its war cabinet has decided that the country will continue its operation on Rafah.

+Late Monday evening, the Israeli army escalated its bombardment of the city.

 Here’s how the world reacted to Israel’s evacuation order: